amrutprabhu/amrutprabhu.github.io/data/blog/2021/externalize-config-with-spring-cloud-config.md

 - `{application}` - to refer to the client’s application name.
 - `{profile}` - to refer to the client’s application profile.

-Let use these placeholders to add some more repos.
+Let's use these placeholders to add some more repositories.

 ```yaml
 prod-properies-repo: